 When a business is compliant with international standards set out by SEDEX, SAI, RBA, and other standardizing bodies, it’s shown that worker satisfaction, retention, motivation, and loyalty increase.
 Also, brand reputation growth has been shown to correlate with meeting social compliance standards.

-Difference between Corporate Social Compliance and Corporate Social Responsibility
+Social Compliance vs. Corporate Social Responsibility (CSR)

 Corporate Social Responsibility (CSR) and Corporate Social Compliance (CSC) are similar in that they both aim to improve safety standards.
 However, they differ in terms of perspective.
 CSR is a company’s internal drive to be socially responsible.
 CSR is the internal motivation to do good for society and the environment.
 Corporate Social Compliance is externally motivated and is driven by meeting the standardized social requirements set out by regulatory bodies.

-What is a Social Compliance Audit?
+What Is a Social Compliance Audit?

 Social Compliance Audits, sometimes referred to as Ethical Audits, is a critical social accountability process that gathers concrete data and guarantees that a company is meeting its socially responsible policies, labor laws, remuneration, and health and safety legislation.